 - mustard seeds

-Then, divide the herbs and spices between each jar.
+STEP 2: Divide the herbs and spices between each jar.

 Choose the best green beans- great pickles start with great ingredients.
 You want to choose quality beans that are fresh, mature, firm, and blemish free with no signs of spoilage.
 Opt for green beans a little wider than a pencil.
 Discard any beans with any signs of spoilage, blemishes or imperfections.